craftingcity/The-Known-World/README.md

 ### Triton (s.)
 ![[tritonFighter.png]]
 The Triton swam from the [[Plane of Water]] into Alaturmen.
-Why or how are largely unknown, but it is the truth that they came to Alaturmen when the elves and humans did.
+Why or how is largely unknown, but it is the truth that they came to Alaturmen when the elves and humans did.

 **Age.** You are considered fully mature at twenty and live to over two hundred.
 Triton mothers typically birth only one child per conception, but it is possible that a mother could birth quite large litters.
 **Size.** Mechanically, your size is Medium.
 You stand at about five feet tall.
 You weigh about 160 pounds.